newman-top/Personal_Imageboards/README.md

 - No unnecessary feature-bloat means no social media features or integration

 ## Tech stack
-- `corobooru` is a full-stack web application built with the MERN stack
+- `Personal_Imageboards` is a full-stack web application built with the MERN stack
 - An Express.js API on the back-end receives requests from a React front-end
 - The back-end (Node.js/Express) communicates with a MongoDB database hosted on an AWS server